JetBrains/kotlin-web-site/docs/topics/inline-classes.md

     println(name.length) // property getter is called as a static method }
 ```
-{kotlin-runnable="true" kotlin-min-compiler-version="1.3"}

-However, there are some restrictions for inline class members:
+There are some restrictions for inline class members:
-* Inline classes cannot have `init` blocks.
 * Inline class properties cannot have [backing fields](properties.md#backing-fields).
 They can only have simple computable
 properties (no `lateinit`/delegated properties).
+* Inline classes cannot have `var` properties or extension `var` properties.

 ## Inheritance